AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/robot_learning/imitation_learning/event.rst

 Events
 =================

-In URBAN-SIM, **events** are simulation-time triggers that modify the environment state or robot behavior
+In UrbanVerse, **events** are simulation-time triggers that modify the environment state or robot behavior
 without terminating the episode.
 Events can occur on reset, periodically, or under specific conditions.
 They are defined using the `EventTerm` class and grouped under an `EventCfg`.